liquality/wallet-sdk/README.md

 ### Apps and Packages

 - `api`: a nestjs server
-- `react`: a creact-react-app, can be used for demo
+- `react`: a create-react-app, can be used for demo
 - `sdk`: a typescript library
 - `ui`: a React component library with Login component
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)